-In response to a similar proposal from 2020 (SB 782), officials from the Department of Public Safety - Missouri Highway Patrol (MHP) assumed the proposal would have no fiscal impact on their organization.
+Officials from the Department of Public Safety - Missouri Highway Patrol (MHP) assume the proposal will have no fiscal impact on their organization.
 MHP notes the Water Patrol Division currently has a system in place regarding the temporary boater identification cards.